ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 data

-Eye examinedEye examined: The eye which is being examined, or both eyes in case of a binocular test.
+Eye examinedEye examined: The eye which was examined, or both eyes in case of a binocular test.

 • Fraction